Ainu language: Consonants

-Typology and grammar
+Grammar

 Typologically, Ainu is similar in word order (and some aspects of phonology) to Japanese.

 Ainu has a canonical word order of subject, object, verb, and uses postpositions rather than prepositions.
 Nouns can cluster to modify one another; the head comes at the end.
 Verbs, which are inherently either transitive or intransitive, accept various derivational affixes.
 Ainu does not have grammatical gender.
 Plurals are indicated by a suffix.

 Classical Ainu, the language of the yukar, is polysynthetic, with incorporation of nouns and adverbs; this is greatly reduced in the modern colloquial language.

 Applicatives may be used in Ainu to place nouns in dative, instrumental, comitative, locative, allative, or ablative roles.
 Besides freestanding nouns, these roles may be assigned to incorporated nouns, and such use of applicatives is in fact mandatory for incorporating oblique nouns.
 Like incorporation, applicatives have grown less common in the modern language.

 Ainu has a closed class of plural verbs, and some of these are suppletive.

 Ainu has a system of verbal affixes (shown below) which mark agreement for person and case.
 The specific cases that are marked differ by person, with nominative–accusative marking for the first person singular, tripartite marking for the first person plural and indefinite (or 'fourth') person, and direct or 'neutral' marking for the second singular and plural, and third persons (i.e. the affixes do not differ by case).